henrytao-me/redux-persist-model/README.md

 ### Lazy load component with PersistModelProvider

-If you want to wait until redux-persist is rehydrated before render any components to UI, you can use `PersistModelProvider`
+If you want to wait until redux-persist is rehydrated before rendering components to UI, you can use `PersistModelProvider`

 ```node
 // store.js
 import { AsyncStorage } from 'react-native'
 import { persistStore } from 'redux-persist'
 import { applyModelTransform, PersistModelProvider } from 'redux-persist-model'

 import UserModel from './user'

 const MODELS = [UserModel, ...SomeOtherModels]